-To supplement the empirical study (Sec.~\ref{sec:empirical}, Phenomenon 1) in the main text, we present extended qualitative comparisons of the incomplete forgetting phenomenon across a wider set of unlearning methods.
-Fig.~\ref{fig:em_1_all} displays representative generations from ten mainstream approaches—including ESD, FMN, SPM, AdvUnlearn, MACE, RECE, DoCo, UCE, Receler, and ConceptPrune—on three benchmark tasks: artistic style (\textit{VanGogh}), \textit{NSFW} content (\textit{Nudity}), and object (\textit{Church}).
+To supplement the empirical study (Sec.~\ref{subsec:p1}, Observation 1) in the main text, we present extended qualitative comparisons of the incomplete forgetting phenomenon across a wider set of unlearning methods.
+Figure~\ref{fig:em_1_all} displays representative generations from ten mainstream approaches—including ESD, FMN, SPM, AdvUnlearn, MACE, RECE, DoCo, UCE, Receler, and ConceptPrune—on three benchmark tasks: artistic style (\textit{VanGogh}), \textit{NSFW} content (\textit{Nudity}), and object (\textit{Church}).

 These results consistently demonstrate that none of the evaluated methods can fully and reliably erase the target sensitive concepts.
 Residual attributes, subject or style confusion, and object remnants are frequently observed, regardless of method or task.
-This comprehensive visual comparison substantiates the generality of the incomplete forgetting challenge discussed in Section~\ref{sec:empirical} and further highlights the inherent limitations of current unlearning techniques.
+This comprehensive visual comparison substantiates the generality of the incomplete forgetting challenge discussed in Sec.~\ref{sec:empirical} and further highlights the inherent limitations of current unlearning techniques.